SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/extensibility.md

 ## 2. Extend the ATC stage to send ATC Results via E-Mail

 In general when executing the `ATC` stage, the respective ATC results will normally be pinned to the Jenkins Job in a checkStyle XML format.
 Additionally, you can set the `generateHTML` flag to `true` for the `abapEnvironmentRunATCCheck` step.
-It includes the generation of an HTML document containing the ATC results for the `abapEnvironmentRunATCCheck` step that will also be pinned to the respective Jenkins Job.
+This includes the generation of an HTML document containing the ATC results for the `abapEnvironmentRunATCCheck` step that will also be pinned to the respective Jenkins Job.
-The ATC Results can be attached to an E-Mail or being sent as the E-Mail body with the [Email Extension Plugin](https://www.jenkins.io/doc/pipeline/steps/email-ext/) ([GitHub Project](https://github.com/jenkinsci/email-ext-plugin)).
-Make sure that you have configured the Plugin correctly before using it.
+The ATC Results can be attached to an E-Mail or being sent as the E-Mail body with the [Email Extension Plugin](https://www.jenkins.io/doc/pipeline/steps/email-ext/) ([GitHub Project](https://github.com/jenkinsci/email-ext-plugin)) using the `emailext()` method.
+Make sure that you have configured the Email Extension Plugin correctly before using it.

 In the following example we only provide a sample configuration using the Jenkins [Email Extension Plugin](https://www.jenkins.io/doc/pipeline/steps/email-ext/).
 The E-Mail can be fully customized to your needs.
 Please refer to the Email Extension Plugin Documentation to see the full list of parameter that are supported.
 If you haven't created it already, create/extend the file `.pipeline/extensions/ATC.groovy` with the following content:

 ```groovy